p2ppsr/bridgeport-docs/TRANSFORMERS.md

 # Bridge Transformers

-Redux for Bitcoin

-## Overview

-Since we (*currently*) rely on [Bitbus](https://bitbus.network), The Bridgeport Busdriver "drives" your Bridge Transformer by transforming the global Bitcoin bus into your application-specific bus with your Bridge Filter.
+The Bridge Transformer is the heart of your bridge.
+It takes Bitcoin transactions in TXO format as an input, and uses them to power your bridge database.

 ## Pre-requisites